ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 :::warning

-The private key created for this tutorial should only be used for testing operations on `fuji` or other testnets.
-Do NOT use this key on `mainnet`.
+The private key created for this tutorial should only be used for testing operations on `Fuji` or other testnets.
+Do NOT use this key on `Mainnet`.
 The key will be stored on your file system.
 Whoever gets access to that key will have access to any funds secured by that private key.
-In a future release, `Avalanche-CLI` will integrate with ledger and support `mainnet` operations.
+In a future release, `Avalanche-CLI` will integrate with Ledger and support `Mainnet` operations.

 :::